 Subverted at the end of "Stench and Stenchibility," when Zoidberg's new girlfriend arrives at his dumpster in a garbage truck:

 Zoidberg: Marianne?
 Marianne: Yes.
 Listen.
 I've got a new job and...well, I'm going to have to dump you.
 Zoidberg: I'd like that! *Marianne literally dumps Zoidberg into the truck, right next to her, and they kiss*

-Stealing from the Hotel: Bender steals from Calculon's hotel room in the episode "Bender should not be allowed on TV".
+Stealing from the Hotel: Bender steals from Calculon's dressing room (which looks like a hotel) in the episode "Bender should not be allowed on TV".

 Fry: I may not know much about horses, but I know a lot about doing anything for one dollar.

 (Fry struggles to reach for the dollar, leaning over the telephone pole)

 (Fry climbs back down the pole, climbing back up with a metal rake)